 Patterns of returns are largely unpredictable over shorter time periods, with some asset classes rising to the top of the group one year only to fall to the bottom the next.
 Many investors would be uncomfortable with the volatility that equities have experienced over the past 15 years, yet investing solely in this asset group would have yielded the highest returns (see chart on page 8 of full report).

 For many investors, a middle-of-the-group performance, such as what we’ve seen with the globally diversified Moderate Growth and Income portfolio, may be a good option for balancing risk and return.

 Performance results for the Moderate Growth and Income Four-Asset-Group (MGI 4AG) and 60% equities/40% fixed income portfolios are hypothetical and for illustrative purposes only.
 Hypothetical results do not represent actual trading, and the results achieved do not represent the experience of any individual investor.
 In addition, hypothetical results do not reflect the impact of any fees, expenses, or taxes applicable to an actual investment.
 The indexes reflect the historical performance of the represented assets and assume the reinvestment of dividends and other distributions.
 An index is unmanaged and not available for direct investment.
 Hypothetical and past performance do not guarantee future results.
 See "Composition of portfolios" at the end of this document.

-Question 3: How can investors assess their portfolio’s return?call out
+Question 3: How can investors assess their portfolio’s return?

 An important step of successful investing is to work with an investment professional to monitor and evaluate the portfolio to make sure investors remain on track with their investment plan.